Introduction to Arithmetic Groups: Some nonarithmetic lattices in SO(1,n)

 \Cref{ArithSO1nSect} describes algebraic methods to construct all of the arithmetic lattices in $\SO(1,n)$ (when $n \neq 7$).
-We now present a geometric method that sometimes allows us to produce a new lattice by combining two known lattices.
+We now present a geometric method that is sometimes able to produce a new lattice by combining two known lattices.
 The result is often nonarithmetic.
+We assume some familiarity with hyperbolic geometry.